jrollin/terraform-lab/2_ci_cd/README.md

 > Info: We need an http Server to serve our static files, we can install `nginx` on instance startup through `userdata` OR choose an `ami with nginx`

+### Version your code

+Push your code to gilab

+> nb: using ssh over HTTPS is a good pratice

 ### CI pipeline stages